 South Africa is a developing nation with significant heavy industry, which is by its nature energy intensive.
 This energy intensive economy largely relies on indigenous coal reserves for its driving force.
 At first sight there would appear to be an apparent paradox between using less energy and developing a healthy and prosperous nation based on energy intensive activities.
 This is not the case.
-In recent years energy efficiency has significantly gained in stature and has become recognised as one of the most cost-effective ways of meeting the demands of sustainable development.
+In recent years especially since 2005 and the release of the first Energy Efficiency Strategy, energy efficiency has significantly gained in stature in South Africa and has become recognised as one of the most cost-effective ways of meeting the demands of sustainable development.